aka89psu/Project861/README.md

-# Project861
+# SWENG861 - Individual Course Project - Product Catalog

-Project for SWENG861 - Individual Course Project - Product Catalog
+This is the final project for the course SWENG861 - Software Construction.
+I have chosen to develop a service oriented product catalog application to allow users to navigate, filter, search, display, and select products within a eCommerce-like area.

 # Project Motivations and Goals